 Like most graphic designers, I earn a living by selling my time.
 The time I spend, or anticipate spending, actually working on a project – what I call ‘studio time’ – dictates how much I charge.
 Well, that’s the theory, anyway.
 Time is an important component in the development of an effective design.

 We’ve all come across products, and designs, that might have benefitted from more time having been spent on their development.
 There’s the bug-ridden software, for example; the car with poor ergonomics; the logo that provokes derision across social media.

 It’s easy to assume that the longer you spend on something, the more you thrash it out, the better the result will be.
 There’s some truth in that, but it’s not the whole story.
-We’ve all sat in front of a blank screen or sheet of paper.
-We’ve all scratched our heads and waited for that moment of inspiration to come or the solution to a problem to appear.
+We’ve all sat in front of a blank screen, or blank sheet of paper.
+We’ve all scratched our heads and waited for that moment of inspiration to come, or the solution to a problem to appear.
 Was that time productively well-spent?
 Could we justify charging for that time?

 Beneficial processes that happen over time

 When we’re asleep, our minds carry on processing thoughts, even though we’re not actively thinking.
 The brain is making use of our mental down-time to do some essential ‘maintenance’.
 A similar thing happens when we’re not actively working on a project.

 We all seek inspiration for our work, and often it strikes when least expected.
 It’s at these times the ‘eureka moments’ happen, not when staring intently at a blank screen or notebook.